PawseySC/containers-openfoam-workshop/_episodes/04_buildingAnOpenFOAMContainer.md

 <p>&nbsp;</p>

+## H. Deploy the image to the system of your preference
 > ## The image is good to go!
 > - Copy it to any system where you want to use it
+> - The system will need to have Singularity installed
+> - And, in order to run parallel solvers in the most efficient way (hybrid mode), it needs to count with an ABI compatible MPICH
 >
 {: .callout}